thehyve/transmart-core/transmart-batch/docs/data_formats/clinical.md

 Clinical Data
 ================

-Clinical data is meant for all kind of measurements not falling into other categories.
+Clinical data is meant for all kinds of measurements not falling into other categories.
 It can be data from questionnaires, physical body measurements or socio-economic info about the patients.